smathot/semantic_pupil/manuscript/md/__supplementary__.md

 		+ (1+rating_valence|subject_nr)
 		+ (1+rating_valence|word)

 Here, *rating_brightness*, *rating_intensity*, and *rating_valence* are the subjective word ratings, as described in the Methods of the main text.
 (We used three separate models with a single predictor, rather than a single model with three predictors, because the high correlations between ratings would cause a combined model to produce a misleading impression of what the actual data looks like.)
-The results are shown in %FigModelComparison:
+The results are shown in %FigModelComparison, in which the absolute t values (as a proxy for effect size) are plotted for each of the predictors as a function of time from word onset:

 %--
 figure: